 Letters to Anyone and Everyone.
 (1996) I first encountered Dutch author, Toon Tellegen, when I picked up a copy of The Squirrel’s Birthday and Other Parties (1995).
 In Letters to Anyone and Everyone, various animals write letters to each other (and to the sun!) which the wind delivers.
 Delicately charming illustrations accompany the letters in which the animals discuss their dreams and plans.
 Simply lovely and perfect to read aloud to younger children.

 The Misadventures of the Family Fletcher by Dana Alison Levy.
 A family of 2 dads and 4 adopted sons (all together they span several ethnicities and religions) lead a rather disordered and hilarious lifestyle.
+There is a lot of brotherly rivalry, which may not be considered “gentle” by some audiences but no great scariness factor.
 The boys all have different personalities, which could lend themselves to stereotypes, but thankfully do not.
 After finishing this book I wanted to move right in to the Fletcher household, if only to try out their DIY hockey rink.
-(You’ll have to read it to find out.)

 Lulu and the Duck in the Park (series) by Hilary McKay.
 I really loved this sweet and funny story about Lulu, an animal lover who, unable to leave an abandoned duck egg in the park, hides it under her sweater and brings it to school.
 Each book in the series has Lulu taking care of a new animal.